lunayuehuang/Mse544-CustomVision/README.md

 <img src="./Images/CV_classification_prediction_result.png" style="height: 100%; width: 100%;"/>

+As you can see, Custom Vision really provides a code free expereience for you to easily running image classfication.

 # Tutorial Part 2
 ## Using Azure Custom Vision to do image object detection <a name="part2"></a>
+Object Detection is a computer vision technique that involves identifying and localizing objects within an image or a video.
+It has many applications in materials characterization data processing and materials manufacturing qaulity control.

+The goal of object detection is to detect objects of interest in an image and accurately localize them by drawing bounding boxes around them.
+The algorithms typically consist of two main components: a feature extractor and a classifier/regressor.

+Feature extractor is responsible for extracting useful features from the input images that are relevant to object detection.
+You can see this a serires of numerical respretatives that captures the characteristic of the images.
+The commone feature extraction techiniques include convolutional neural networks (CNNs) and their variants such as ResNet, VGG and inceptions.
+A simple explanation of CNN is included in our prerequisite class MSE 542, and a recording of it is shared on our course canvase page.

+The classifer/regressor takes the extracted features and predicts the class label of each object in the image and ints corresponding bounding box coordinats.
+There are many different algorithems for this task as well, including region-based methods suchas Faster R-CNN and one-stage methods such YOLO and SSD.

 ### 2.1 Create an object detection project using Azure Custom Vision web interface <a name="part2_1"></a>